ccobb73/neighbordhood-map/README.md

 ## About

-This is the fifth project for the Udacity Full Stack Nanodegree.
+This is the fifth project for the Udacity Full Stack Nanodegree, showing a neighborhood map in Cocoa Beach Florida of fun things to do. !
+It's intended as a challenge to put together a website from various APIs.
+This includes making function calls to Google Maps and other location-based services like Foursquare.
 The Neighborhood Map project involves developing a single page application with the KnockoutJS framework and various API's.
 Aside from the Google Maps API, additional information is added to the project locations with the FourSquare API loaded asynchronously.
-KnockoutJS allows the project to be organized with the MVVM pattern.
+KnockoutJS allows the project to be organized with the Model-View-View Model (MVVM) pattern.

 ## Skills used for this project